jedateach/pixijs-free-transform-tool/README.md

-# CreateJS: EaselJS - Free Transform Tool
+# Pixi.js - Free Transform Tool

-Provides controls for transforming position, size, and rotation of CreateJS Display Objects.
+Provides controls for transforming position, size, and rotation of Pixi.js Display Objects.

 ## Features

 * Transformations are relative to the registration point (ob.regX, obj.regY), which you can choose.
-* Un-obtrusive to your createjs project scene.
+* Un-obtrusive to your pixijs project scene.
 The tool sits in it's own container layer.

 ## Demo

-See the tool in action at: https://jedateach.github.io/createjs-free-transform-tool
+See the tool in action at: https://jedateach.github.io/pixijs-free-transform-tool

 [Source code for demo](demo/demo.js)